charslab/Android-Hotpatch/README.md

 and you'll have your updated library loaded into the app.
 Now, whenever you execute *getVersionString()* you will get *"libversion 2.0"*

-## Compiling an application as a library:
+## Compiling an application as a library (Android Studio / Eclipse):

+1. Start a new android project
+2. Add the classes that you want to be updatable
+3. Build an APK
+4. Rename the .apk file to .jar